Aviva Stadium

 Ireland Six Nations Fixtures (Aviva Stadium)

-Ireland’s first home match of their 2026 Six Nations campaign will see Andy Farrell’s side welcome an Italy side led by Head Coach Gonzalo Quesada to the Aviva Stadium for their latest competitive encounter.
+Ireland’s opening match of their 2027 Six Nations campaign will see Andy Farrell’s side welcome rivals in the form of England, who are currently led by their Head Coach Steve Borthwick, at the Aviva Stadium for their latest competitive encounter.
+It will also be the first game of the latest iteration of the Six Nations on Friday, 5th February 2027, with kick-off at 20:10.

 Discover More About Aviva Stadium